abutton

 Reset

-Future of Health Insurance: Incentivizing Fitness Tracker Data Sharing
+Health Insurers' Guide to Incentivizing Fitness Tracker Data Sharing

 Health insurance organizations rely on various data sources, such as medical and pharmacy claims, electronic health records, and public health data to inform their business operations.
 However, there’s a new category of data emerging that could transform the industry – wearable technology and monitoring devices.
 In fact, the wearable fitness trackers market size is projected to reach US $192 billion by 2030, at a CAGR of 17.5%.
 The question of sharing fitness tracker data is certainly a controversial topic, but it could be a win-win for both insurers and customers by improving population health and business outcomes.